 \subsection{The rare events generated by AI+RES are physically realistic}

-In addition to greatly reduced variance in return period estimations, a major advantage of AI+RES over the EVT baseline is that it generates full physical trajectories leading to the rare event of interest.
+A major advantage of AI+RES over the EVT baseline is that it generates full physical trajectories leading to the rare event of interest.
 This is particularly valuable for investigating the dynamics of the rare event and its precursors \cite{noyelle2025statistical}.

-In Fig.~\ref{fig: composites}, we illustrate this capability by presenting composite maps associated with heatwaves over France with a return period longer than 100 years from the ground-truth DNS ($N = 50{,}000$), samples generated with AI+RES ($N = 400$), and samples generated from the DNS with the same ensemble ($N = 400$).
-A strong precursor pattern emerges in the ground-truth DNS three days before the heatwave onset, marked by a pronounced positive 500-hPa geopotential height anomaly over the British Isles, flanked by a negative anomaly over the Labrador Sea.
-A distinct negative anomaly off the coast of Portugal suggests potential influence from a cut-off low, while a weaker anomaly is visible over Eastern Europe.
-At the heatwave peak, this synoptic pattern shifts: the high-pressure anomaly migrates eastward, the Labrador Sea anomaly propagates into the North Atlantic, and the Eastern European anomaly intensifies.
+In Fig.~\ref{fig: composites}, we illustrate this capability by presenting composite maps associated with heat waves over France with a return period longer than 100 years from the ground truth DS ($N = 50{,}000$), samples generated with AI+RES ($N = 400$), and samples generated from the DS with the same ensemble ($N = 400$).
+A strong precursor pattern emerges in the ground truth DS three days before the heat wave onset, marked by a pronounced positive 500-hPa geopotential height anomaly over the British Isles, flanked by a negative anomaly over the Labrador Sea.
+A weaker negative anomaly off the coast of Portugal suggests potential influence from a cutoff low, while a weak negative anomaly is also visible over Eastern Europe.
+At the heat wave peak, this synoptic pattern shifts: the high-pressure anomaly migrates eastward, the Labrador Sea anomaly propagates into the North Atlantic, and the Eastern European anomaly intensifies.
 The AI+RES composite shows similar patterns and captures the correct evolution, although it is slightly noisier than the ground truth due to fewer samples.
-In contrast, the composite from the DNS with the same computational budget as AI+RES is significantly noisier and contains incorrect physical patterns.
+By contrast, the composite from the DS with the same computational budget as AI+RES is significantly noisier and contains incorrect physical patterns.
 For example, the 3-day-lagged Z$_{500}$ anomaly north of Scandinavia in this composite is a spurious teleconnection likely due to sampling error.

-Similarly, Fig.~S5 in the SI shows that AI+RES generates physically realistic samples over Chicago that match those from ground truth, while DNS with the same computational budget produces samples with spurious features, obscuring the underlying dynamics.
+Similarly, SM Fig.~S13 shows that AI+RES generates physically realistic samples over the U.S. Midwest that match those from ground truth, while DS with the same computational budget produces samples with spurious features, obscuring the underlying dynamics.